VISHNUBINDUBALACHANDRAN/vishnubindubalachandran.github.io/content/authors/admin/_index.md

 ## <span class="name-large">VISHNU BINDU BALACHANDRAN (HE/HIM)</span>

-" An engineer is a person who finds solutions to problems by applying the principles of science and mathematics ".
+An engineer is a person who finds solutions to problems by applying the principles of science and mathematics.
 Therefore, I would like to introduce myself as an engineer.
-I am dedicated to solving unsolved problems using modern technologies such as artificial intelligence and quantum computing.
-I'm the author of 4 Patents & 4 Trade Secrets, all invented within a 6-month period.
-Until now in my life, I have used my time for some combinations like
+I am dedicated to solving unsolved problems using modern technologies such as artificial intelligence and quantum computing. until now in my life, I have used my time for some combinations like

 • Aerospace + Artificial Intelligence